coffee2code/loop-post-navigation-links/readme.txt

 == Installation ==

-1. Unzip `loop-post-navigation-links.zip` inside the `/wp-content/plugins/` directory, or upload `loop-post-navigation-links.php` into `/wp-content/plugins/`
+1. Unzip `loop-post-navigation-links.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Use `next_or_loop_post_link()` template tag instead of `next_post_link()`, and/or `previous_or_loop_post_link()` template tag instead of `previous_post_link()`, in your single-post template (single.php).